Singletary, Cook lead way as Bills beat Bears for AFC East

 Josh Allen ran for a TD and threw for another in the game’s closing minutes, breaking a tie with Hall of Famer Dan Marino for the most touchdowns in a player’s first five NFL seasons.
-It highlighted an otherwise subpar outing that helped the Bills (12-3) secure their third straight division title with their sixth win in a row.
+It highlighted an otherwise subpar outing, but the Bills (12-3) secured their third straight division title with their sixth win in a row.

 Buffalo remained on track for the No. 1 seed in the AFC.
 The Bills remain tied with West leader Kansas City, which beat Seattle, but Buffalo owns the head-to-head tiebreaker after defeating the Chiefs in October.